-Lal will manufacture the drivetrain parts in Canada.
+We manufacture our drivetrain parts here in Canada.
 We’re building a company that not only makes mountain bikes better but also cares about people and the environment.
 Manufacturing locally is the best way to achieve this.
 Our goal is to create an efficient, large-scale manufacturing operation for our prices to be competitive with overseas manufacturing.

-The Supre Drive technology is patented in Canada and patent pending internationally.
+The Supre Drive technology is patent pending internationally.

 Lal is named after Pierre Lallement, who possibly invented the bicycle.
 Before him, all bikes were push bikes, and he added a pedal crank.
 We have a ton of respect for Pierre Lallement and all other inventors whose shoulders we stand on.

 Supre means above in the Esperanto language.
 This refers to the Supre Drive being above other drivetrains, both physically and performance-wise.